 “Stories have been part of my life forever.
 I don’t remember a time when I didn’t read, and I hardly remember a time when I didn’t write.”

-Merilyn Simonds is the author of eighteen books, including the creative nonfiction classic, The Convict Lover, a finalist for the Governor General’s Award and inspiration for Judith Thompson’s play, Hothouse; the autobiographical story collection, The Lion in the Room Next Door; a bestselling novel, The Holding; a travel memoir, Breakfast at the Exit Café co-written with Wayne Grady; a collection of personal essays, A New Leaf; and Gutenberg’s Fingerprint: Paper, Pixels & the Lasting Impression of Books.
-A Project Bookmark Canada plaque in Kingston honours The Convict Lover’s place in Canada’s literary landscape.
+Born in Winnipeg, Merilyn grew up in Brazil, where she acquired a taste for the fabulous.
+She is the author of twenty books, including the creative nonfiction classic, The Convict Lover, a finalist for the Governor General’s Award and inspiration for Judith Thompson’s play, Hothouse; the autobiographical story collection, The Lion in the Room Next Door; a bestselling novel, The Holding; a travel memoir, Breakfast at the Exit Café co-written with Wayne Grady; a collection of personal essays, A New Leaf; and Gutenberg’s Fingerprint: Paper, Pixels & the Lasting Impression of Books.

 Merilyn was the founding artistic director of Kingston WritersFest; she retired from the festival in 2014.
 With her husband, author Wayne Grady, she divides her time between Kingston and Mexico.